Ahead of COP26, focus turns to climate finance | DW | 25.10.2021

 "The whole idea of the Paris Agreement was to have this mutual agreement that everyone would make these commitments and ramp up their ambition over time.
 But to get developing countries to do that, they need to have the confidence that there will be support for them."

-The Philippines, for example, is aiming for a 75% emissions cut by 2030 — but its national climate plan has said that only about 3 percentage points of that commitment can be achieved on its own.
-And at a meeting with international climate envoys in Johannesburg at the end of September, South Africa said it will need billions of dollars to replace its polluting coal power plants, which produce 80% of the country's power, with clean energy.
+The Philippines, for example, is aiming for a 75% emissions cut by 2030 — but its national climate plan has said the country can only achieve about 3 percentage points of that commitment on its own.
+And at a meeting with international climate envoys in Johannesburg at the end of September, South Africa said it would need billions of dollars to replace its polluting coal power plants — which produce 80% of the country's power — with clean energy.

 "While South Africa is committed to a just transition, we need certainty and predictability [of financing] … to accelerate this transition," said the environment department.
 "We do need an irrevocable agreement that we can sign at COP26 where our commitments, as all parties, are clear."
 As Mining and Energy Minister Gwede Mantashe pointed out at a mining conference a few days later, "We are not a developed economy: We don't have all alternative sources."